void-linux/void-packages/Manual.md

 - `shlib_requires` A white space separated list of additional sonames the package requires.
 This appends to the generated file rather than replacing it.

+- `reverts` xbps supports a unique feature which allows to downgrade from broken packages automaticly.
+In the `reverts` field one can define a list of broken pkgver the resulting package should revert.
+This field *must* be defined before `version` and `revision` fields in order to work as expected. example: `reverts="2.0_1 2.0_2`

 ### build style scripts

 The `build_style` variable specifies the build method to build and install a